woodnsec/IoT-Forensics/README.md

 #### Technical Plan
 Once you have examined the relevant literature, you should prepare a technical plan that outlines and defines your methodology.
 Important consideration should be made to ensure that your methodology uses the literature to the best extent possible.
 Your technical plan should provide a detailed description of exactly what and how you will do what you plan to do.

+Once you have examined the relevant literature, you should prepare a technical plan that outlines and defines your methodology.
+Important consideration should be made to ensure that your methodology uses the literature to the best extent possible.
+Your technical plan should provide a detailed description of exactly what and how you will do what you plan to do.

 **Notes on what procedure/technique we may want to include here:**
-- Try and base most of it from scientific method (identify problem(s), research, hypothesis formation, planning experiment, performing experiment, analyzing data (backtrack to hypothesis formation if necessary), make a conclusion, and document results
-- First: Perform research on existing issues when trying to translate digital forensic standards, frameworks, methods, etc. into IoT forensics and identify other irregularities and issues.
-For major issues related to IoT Forensics, identify what factors inhibit the ability to create standards.
+- The first step is to gather existing information regarding digital forensic standards, frameworks, methods, etc., and see how they apply to IoT Forensics.
+  - Review major themes and takeaways from collected research material.
+  - Observe major differences and obstacles that exist in IoT forensics that cannot be translated from Digital Forensic standards.
+  - Identify sources of difficulty in creating standards and frameworks for IoT forensics.
-- Second: Research 1-2 proposed frameworks for IoT forensics and observe other possible solutions.
-Evaluate if we can test the framework in our environment(s) with our device(s)
+- The second step will be to research 1-2 proposed frameworks for IoT forensics and observe possible solutions.
+  - Determine if we can test the framework in our environment(s) with our device(s).
-- Third: Hypothesize, what sort of results can we expect?
-What do we want from our results?
-How complicated or simple is it to get to the results?
+  - Evaluate utility and practicality of the proposed frameworks.
+  - Examine limitations and restrictions of the frameworks.
+  - Compare and contrast with traditional digital forensic frameworks.
+- The third step is to derive hypotheses about data acquisition from our IoT devices.
+  - What data do we expect to retrieve?
+  - What data might we want to retrieve?
+  - How difficult will it be to retrieve the desired information?
+- The fourth step is to apply the aforementioned frameworks and standards to our IoT devices.
+  - Available devices include a Google Mini and Metawear.
-- Fourth: Gather IoT devices to experiment on (Google Mini, wearables, etc.) and try to apply researched frameworks and standards.
-Document individual findings from each device, framework, and standard.
+  - Document individual findings from each device, framework, and standard.
+  - Compare the findings with expected results.
-- Fifth: Gather all documentation and other relevant material from previous experiments and establish educated conclusion.
-(Do the proposed frameworks, standards, etc. seem promising?
-How easy/difficult was the process?
-Where can we go from here?)
+- The fifth step is to gather all our documentation and other relevant material from previous experiments and establish an educated conclusion.
+  - Do the proposed frameworks and standards show promise?
+  - How easy/difficult was the process?
-- Sixth: Create own documentation about findings and conclusions.
-Provide any recommendations in terms of further research, standards, and other considerations in the future (Maybe think about how IoT will change in the future?
-Other technologies that may arise?)
+- Finally, the last step is to provide any recommendations in terms of further research, standards, and other considerations in the future.
+  - Where can we go from here?
+  - Consider any new developments for IoT devices in the future.
+  - Consider what other types of devices could be developed in the near future.

 ## Resources Needed
 Every team needs *something* to pull off their project.
 Clearly identify the technologies and products involved in your project.